 Russian Hill neighbors, led by none other than Casper Weinberger, led the charge against high-rise development and for their existing views with the epithet of “Manhattanization.”
 While the Russian Hill Improvement association failed to prevent the construction of Fontana East & Fontana West Towers at 1000 & 1050 North Point in Russian Hill, they laid the groundwork for control of San Francisco city planning by unelected neighborhood associations.

-San Francisco underwent a major building boom in the 1960s, with Fontana Towers being just one of the many high-rise developments built across the city, particularly in classic north-end neighborhoods like Nob and Russian Hills.
+San Francisco underwent a major building boom in the 1960s, with Fontana Towers being just one of the many high-rise developments built across the city, particularly in classic north-end neighborhoods like Nob Hill and Russian Hill, and Pacific Heights.
 To give you an idea of the dramatic growth, here’s a sampling of what went up in the 1960s across the north side of the city:

 1961 – Green Hill Tower, 1070 Green, Russian Hill